joomla-x/joomla-pythagoras/README.md

 $ ./joomla list
 ```

-To see it in the browser, it is recommended to use the pre-configured docker environment.
+To see the rendered output of Joomla!
+X in the browser, it is recommended to use the pre-configured docker environment.

 > If you don't want to use the docker setup, please make sure, that your webserver can access the project directory
 _as document root_.
 It depends on your setup, how the demo is accessed - normally, it should be just `localhost`.